‘Big stride forward’: Industry welcomes reforms to improve retirement phase of super

 “As these principles are developed, it is important they recognise the range of consumers’ needs in retirement and diversity of retirement products.
 For Australians, no two retirements are the same,” Briggs.

-He also noted product features remain just one part of ensuring good retirement incomes, with a good offering also encompassing the services the fund offers, such as guidance and financial advice, and its service delivery.
+He also said product features remain just one part of ensuring good retirement incomes, with a good offering also encompassing the services the fund offers, such as guidance and financial advice, and its service delivery.

-Earlier this year, FSC research found there will be a 70 per cent growth in the number of Australians that will have complex financial affairs in 25 years’ time, necessitating a more personalized approach to each member’s retirement.
+Earlier this year, FSC research found there will be a 70 per cent growth in the number of Australians that will have complex financial affairs in 25 years’ time, necessitating a more personalised approach to each member’s retirement.

 In a statement, MLC agreed the reforms will prove crucial as over 2.5 million Australians approach retirement within the next decade, with financial advice set to play an important role.